TiagoMarinho/Soph/readme.md

 ## Installation

 1. Install https://github.com/AUTOMATIC1111/stable-diffusion-webui and its dependencies
+	- You can also use https://github.com/lllyasviel/stable-diffusion-webui-forge/ instead
 2. Add `--api` to WebUI's [commandline arguments](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings)
 3. Install NodeJS
 4. Run `git clone https://github.com/TiagoMarinho/Soph` to clone Soph's repo
 5. Create a new Discord application in the [Discord Developer Portal](https://discord.com/developers/applications)
-6. Copy the token and client id of your new discord application and put it in `Soph/config.json`, like this:
+6. Copy the token and client id of your new discord application and put it in a new file inside Soph's root folder, `Soph/config.json`, like this:

 	```json
 	{